Kubernetes OperatorKubernetes Operator

 To define and manage these components, operators leverage Custom Resource Definitions (CRDs).
 CRDs allow you to extend the Kubernetes API with new resource types that are specific to your application or service.

-The Kestra Kubernetes Operator will manage Kestra flows, namespace files and k/v store entries as Kuberntes resources.
+The Kestra Kubernetes Operator manages Kestra flows, namespace files, and key-value store entries as Kubernetes resources.

 Installing the Kestra Kubernetes Operator

-We provide a Helm Chart to easily install Kestra in Kubernetes, see the Kubernetes installation guide.
+We provide a Helm chart to install Kestra in Kubernetes; see the installation guide.

-This Helm Chart is capable of installing the Kestra Kubernetes Operator in your Kubernetes cluster.
+This chart can also deploy the Kestra Kubernetes Operator in your cluster.

 To install the Kestra Kubernetes Operator inside your cluster, you need to configure the following properties in your Helm values: